cloudmaven/documentation/pages/rc/rc_jupyterhub.md

 - Establish a User pool with authentication by each User; we use OAuth with GitHub for this
   - Cascade of User groups
     - root: propagate User-built environments as notebook kernels (as dropdown menu choice)
+      - From the User perspective: I customize a working environment and it is easy for anyone to use
     - admin: can ssh into VMs to modify groups and owners; and can sudo install packages
       - this avoids collisions and other uncomfortable outcomes from power users = admin
     - power users: can configure their own conda environment